citrix/delivery-controller-sdk/docs/AppLibrary/Get-AppLibAppDiskAppDNAReport.md

 ﻿# Get-AppLibAppDiskAppDNAReport

-   Gets the AppDNA compatibility report an AppDisk.
+   Gets the AppDNA compatibility report for an AppDisk.

 ## Syntax
 ```